X

 • Notify your servicer if you change your address, email, or telephone number

-• Contact your servicer if you are unable to make your scheduled monthly payment; there may be options available to help reduce or even postpone your payment
+• Contact your servicer if you can’t make your scheduled monthly payment; there may be options to help reduce or even postpone your payments

 Need assistance?